Benton, Washington counties are the healthiest in the state, according to report

 A low birth weight in the infant was reported in 7% to 8% of live births in the two counties, according to the data, with 8% the national average.

-Saline County, in central Arkansas, reported 19% of its residents were in poor or fair health, the lowest rate in the state.
+Saline County reported 19% of its residents were in poor or fair health, the lowest rate in the state.
 The county had the third-lowest premature death rate and the second-best average of physically and mentally unhealthy days reported in the state, according to the data.

 Pulaski County ranked high among the state's best rates of poor or fair health and physically and mentally unhealthy days and low among the worst rates of premature death and low birth weight.